 If you don’t have time before or after, watch throughout class as they correct and help others.
 You can learn a lot just by watching and listening.

-Motivation and accountability
+Group Fitness CAn BOOST Motivation and CREATE accountability

 Head to a group fitness class on the days you’re not motivated to work out.
 With a teacher telling you what to do, the session is less work for you, while still being effective.